AdobeDocs/experience-manager-65.en/help/sites-developing/vlt-mavenplugin.md

 * Remove a package from AEM.

 This document details how to use the Maven to manage these tasks.
 However it is also important to understand [how AEM projects and their packages are structured.](#aem-project-structure)

+>[!NOTE]
+>
+>Package creation is now owned by the [Apache Jackrabbit FileVault Package Maven plugin](https://jackrabbit.apache.org/filevault-package-maven-plugin/).
+The deployment of the constructed packages to AEM is performed by the Adobe Content Package Maven plugin as described here.

 ## Packages and the AEM Project Structure {#aem-project-structure}